MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-handle-user-interrupts-adaptive.md

 > [!TIP]
 >
 > The `AllowInterruptions` property is a `BoolExpression`.
-A Boolean Expression is an [AdaptiveExpressions][adaptive-expressions] property that is either a boolean or a string expression which resolves to a boolean.  `AllowInterruptions = "turn.recognized.score >= 0.3 || !@personName"` will set the `AllowInterruptions` property to true is the score returned from LUIS is greater than 30% or the [personName][person-name] entity is null, otherwise it will evaluate to false.
+A Boolean Expression is an [AdaptiveExpressions][adaptive-expressions] property that is either a boolean or a string expression which resolves to a boolean.  `AllowInterruptions = "turn.recognized.score >= 0.3 || !@personName"` will set the `AllowInterruptions` property to true if the [prediction score][prediction-score] returned from LUIS is greater than 30% or the [personName][person-name] entity is null, otherwise it will evaluate to false.

 <!--# [JavaScript](#tab/javascript)